-- I do not recommend redacting comments unless they truly cross a line of inappropriateness - Examples: talking about other faculty, divulging confidential information, including prejudicial information that has nothing to do with being on the faculty, quoting (by name) external reviewers - Shared governance allows a diversity of opinions, but both the faculty member and the chair can write letters rebutting specific comments (rejoinder letter and confidential chair's letter, respectively) - For questions/guidance, please contact you dean's office about this sensitive issue.
+- I do not recommend redacting comments unless they truly cross a line of inappropriateness - Examples: talking about other faculty, divulging confidential information, including prejudicial information that has nothing to do with being on the faculty, and quoting (by name) external reviewers (this happens every year) - Shared governance allows a diversity of opinions, but both the faculty member and the chair can write letters rebutting specific comments (rejoinder letter and confidential chair's letter, respectively) - For questions/guidance, please contact you dean's office about this sensitive issue.
 They may in turn confer with Academic Affairs.